 - " Severity.
-The number and type of skin lesions (papules or comedones) and the degree of inflammation (mild, moderate or severe). - " Scarring.
-Scarring is most common when acne is severe, but it can happen even in children with mild acne. - " Impact.
-If a child is experiencing emotional complications because of the acne or is experiencing negative comments from other children. - " Cost of the acne medications. - " The patient's skin type ("oily" versus "dry" or "combination skin," for example). - " Potential side effects of the medication - " The ease or overall complexity of the treatment plan or medication.

-There are many types of acne treatments.
-Some are applied to the skin ("topical" medications) and some are taken by mouth ("oral" medications).
-In most cases of mild acne, the doctor will start with a topical medication.
-If acne is more severe and it does not respond adequately to a topical medication, or if it covers large body surface areas such as the back and/or chest, oral antibiotics and/or oral hormone therapy may be prescribed.
+The number and type of skin lesions (papules or comedones and the degree of inflammation (mild_moderate or severe) - " Scarring.
+Scarring is most common when acne is severe, but it can happen even in children with mild acne - " Impact.
+If a child is experiencing emotional complications because of the acne or is experiencing negative comments from other children. - " Cost of the acne medications - " The patient's skin type ("oily" versus "dry" or "combination skin," for example). - " Potential side effects of the medication - " The ease or overall complexity of the treatment plan or medication medication, or if it covers large body surface areas such as the back and/or chest, oral antibiotics and/or oral hormone therapy may be prescribed.
 In the most severe cases, isotretinoin may be used.
 In general, it is usually best to start with acne medications that are least likely to cause side effects but are at the same time capable of addressing the specific causes for the acne.
 Some patients have a good result with just one medication, but many will need to use a combination of treatments: two or more different topical agents or an oral medication plus a topical medication.